Child Inclusive Mediation

 Child Arrangement Orders

-We are able to offer Child Inclusive Mediation with our accredited and specially trained Mediator.
+We are able to offer Child Inclusive Mediation with accredited and specially trained Mediators.
 If it is appropriate the Mediator can see each child separately from their parents in a private and confidential meeting.
 If the child or children are very young or do not, themselves, want to be seen, the Mediator will always make sure that thought and time is given in the mediation sessions to how they might feel about the arrangements being proposed.
 Our in-house psychoherapist can also explore with parents what their own feelings might be about the arrangements under discussion and help the adults to communicate with their child(ren) in ways that enable the child(ren) to feel listened to and heard.

 For Child Inclusive Mediation to take place the child(ren) should be over the age of 10 years, unless they have older siblings, in which case they can be seen both as a sibling group and individually.
 Both the parents and the child(ren) must consent, and the child(ren) can be seen in person or virtually.
 The meeting is arranged in a neutral setting, often the child(ren)’s school.